 Books and beer at hip bars in LFK.
-And hip movies in private homes.
+And hip movies on occasion.

 Not confined to the 80's but centered on it.
 Reaches back before and after some, like the book.
 Two disks: